Smarmbots, Secret Cyborgs, and Evolving Writing Norms

 To be clear, that is quintessential Scott Alexander, I love it with my whole heart, and hope he takes this as the sincerest flattery.
 Also, sorry.

-PS: Oh look, I ended up writing a 767-word comment.
+[Original] PS: Oh look, I ended up writing a 767-word comment.
 Now to decide if it's too cheap to count this for my Inkhaven post today.
 Or maybe I'll take a poll on how superfluous of an elaboration on the original bullet item this is.
 If enough people say "not superfluous" maybe it's worth repeating as next week's AGI Friday?

 Using LLMs as an uber thesaurus is such a smart framing.
 The line you draw between words and phrases feels right, its about keeping your voice intakt while using AI as a thinking partner.
 That bit about Christopher Moravecs dont be a secret cyborg nails it.
 The cringe factor when reading AI generated prose is real, even when technically correct it just feels hollow.